 Super reforms will help nudge the way towards MyRetirement

 July 26, 2017 – Australian Financial Review

-There are difficulties in setting up MyRetirement products to suit different people, but they are not insurmountable, writes CSRI founder Patricia Pascuzzo.
+There are difficulties in setting up MyRetirement products to suit different people, but they are not insurmountable, writes Patricia Pascuzzo, CSRI’s Founder and Executive Director.

 Comfortable’ superannuation target threatens adequate retirement outcome